10 hospitals seeking RCM talent: Ten hospitals and health systems recently posted job listings seeking revenue cycle management expertise.

 - Hackensack Meridian Health (Neptune City, N.J.) is seeking a manager of Epic revenue cycle.

-- Christian Community Health Center (Chicago) is seeking a revenue cycle manager.
+- Stamford (Conn.)
+Health is seeking a reimbursement and revenue cycle manager.

-- Overlake Medical Center and Clinic (Bellevue, Wash.) is seeking a director of revenue cycle and contracting.
+- Stanford Health Care (Palo Alto, Calif.) is seeking a revenue cycle analyst.

 More articles on healthcare finance: